 At a critical juncture of God's people in Old Testament times, all the armies of Israel assembled by tribal groups.
-Among the 340,000 warriors that gathered in the times and knew the best course for Israel to take" (1 Chronicles 12:32, LB).
+Among the 340,000 warriors that gathered in Hebron, there were 200 leaders of the tribe of Issachar "who understood the temper of the times and knew the best course for Israel to take" (1 Chronicles 12:32, LB).